What is the LSAT and how do I sign up?

 We consider all LSAT scores, but in most cases we rely on the highest score in making admission decisions.

-The Law School Data Assembly Service (LSDAS) compiles a report for each applicant that includes transcripts, LSAT score information, LSAT writing samples, and letters of recommendation.
-The service then forwards this information to law schools.Â Bowen applicants are required to utilize the LSDAS and have a report compiled for them.
-You can obtain further information about the LSDAS from the Law School Admission Council.
+The Credential Assembly Service (CAS) compiles a report for each applicant that includes transcripts, LSAT score information, LSAT writing samples, and letters of recommendation.
+The service then forwards this information to law schools.Â Bowen applicants are required to utilize the CAS and have a report compiled for them.
+You can obtain further information about the CAS from the Law School Admission Council.